-Precept and Practice – OCTOBER 6 – A Bruised Reed
+Precept and Practice – NOVEMBER 5 – Commonplace Christianity

 God’s heart goes forth to meet His erring children.
 The Good Shepherd goes forth to seek His wandering sheep.